Bridgwater relishing United FA Cup challenge

 "I was a player and not involved in the background stuff but I feel that if we had the staff that we have now back then, then it would have been a completely different situation."

-She was lured back to join Bridgwater from Championship side Palace - the side they beat 1-0 in the last round of the FA Cup.
+She was lured back to join Bridgwater from Championship side Crystal Palace - the side they beat 1-0 in the last round of the FA Cup.

-Goddard said her job as a member of the backroom staff goes hand-in-hand with her playing career.
+Goddard said her job as a member of the club staff goes hand-in-hand with her playing career.

 "Being part of any club is something special but it means a little more being part of the background staff as well.
 You want the club to succeed at all different levels, whether that is the business side of things or as a player focused on the league and cups," she said.